Here are some of the questions I am often asked:

 A skilled and experienced remedial masseur has to pay GST and battle against a public perception

 that massage is not a highly skilled job.
 I have known several people complete

-their two year Diploma of Remedial Massage and then go off into a different job
+their Diploma of Remedial Massage and then go off into a different job

 because they can't make enough to live on.
-It is part of my crusade to
+It is my lot to

 We also have a great deal of washing to do of table covers and drapes / towels, we have to be ready in case clients arrive early.
 We also get no shows and late cancellations.
 About one in 5 new clients who make appointments dont show up!
 We also have to spend time answering phones to arrange appointments, spend money on electricity, massage oil, public liability insurance, marketing, membership of professional associations etc etc, so the money we earn is not a straight salary as others earn, we have to take off a lot of expenses first!